How Dangerous are Underride Truck Accidents?

 Additionally, many states have enacted laws that require commercial trucks to install underride guards on their trailers.
 These guards are designed to protect passenger vehicles from being crushed beneath the trailer in case of a rear-end collision.
 While these are designed with safety in mind, not all commercial vehicles may comply with these requirements – meaning victims of an underride crash may have grounds for legal action against a trucking company or manufacturer.

-Second, your attorney can handle all of the paperwork involved with filing an insurance claim or lawsuit on your behalf.
+• Your attorney can handle all of the paperwork involved with filing an insurance claim or lawsuit on your behalf.
 This will save you time and energy so that you can focus on recovering from the accident.
-Your attorney will also have access to resources such as expert witnesses who can testify on your behalf if needed.

 Schedule a Free Consultation